Cross-chain between a Parent Chain and Multiple Side Chains: Introduction

 \section{Introduction}

-Blockchain, featured with its decentralized tamper-resistance, has been an active research topic to address the security issue of centralization, and has been widely adopted in many scenarios such as Internet-of-Things (IoT)~\cite{iot-1,iot-2,iot-3,iot-4,iot-5,iot-6}.
+Blockchain, featured with its decentralized tamper-resistance, has been an active research topic to address the security issue of centralization, and has been widely adopted in many scenarios such as Internet-of-Things (IoT)~\cite{iot-1,iot-2,iot-3,iot-4,iot-5,iot-6} in order to achieve distributed trust~\cite{2023arXiv230608056K}.
 A public Blockchain, often referred to as \textit{Token Chain}, can accomplish a decentralized tokenomics.
-Since \textit{Token Chains} are usually public, they require decentralized consensus algorithms, such as Proof of Work (PoW)~\cite{nakamoto2008bitcoin}.
+Since \textit{Token Chains} are usually public, they require decentralized consensus algorithms, such as Proof-of-X (PoX)~\cite{nakamoto2008bitcoin, YU2020101934}.
+Additionally, blockchain governance plays a crucial role in the effective management and operation of decentralized systems, guiding the decision-making processes within the network~\cite{10092670,10.1145/3551902.3564802,LIU2022102090,liu2022bgra}.
 However, a decentralized consensus algorithm entails the comparatively low performance and efficiency, implying that those delay-sensitive applications or applications with massive deployment and data, such as IoT applications, cannot operate on \textit{Token Chains} properly.
 For such applications, consortium chains are proposed with partially decentralized and more efficient consensus algorithms, such as Byzantine Faulty Tolerance (BFT)~\cite{castro1999practical}.
+It is important to note that blockchain scalability solutions such as sharding, which operates at layer-1, differ from cross-chain techniques, a layer-2 solution.
+While sharding divides the network into smaller parts to increase throughput, cross-chain solutions enable communication between different blockchains, providing additional flexibility and scalability~\cite{8954616,Yu2020,zixu}.
 However, \textit{Side Chains} have no economic value, which prevents the trading of IoT data.